Everything you need to know about debtor finance and how it could benefit your business.

-According to the recent Xero Small Business Insights report, only 56% of Australian small businesses were cash flow positive in December 2019.
-February is the tightest month of the year for cash flow though, with just 47% of Australian small businesses having positive cash flow, on average, over the past five years.
-February is a tough month as invoices tend to be paid later than in other months, and it’s also a time when payments for stock to top up last year's sales are falling due.
+Typically, the tightest month of the year for Aussie businesses is February.
+With Xero Small Business Insights reporting just 47% of Australian small businesses having positive cash flow, on average, over the past five years.
+February is a tough month for businesses, as invoices tend to be paid later than in other months.
+It’s also a time when to fork out for stock top ups post Christmas period.
+All factors which can contribute to a negative working capital.

-Of the business finance options, debtor finance (also known as invoice finance) is well suited to these tight cash flow periods where invoices are paid later than expected, as it allows business owners to access cash that’s locked up in those customer invoices.
+Debtor finance (also known as invoice finance and accounts receivable finance) is well suited to these tight cash flow periods where invoices are paid later than expected.
+This is because it allows business owners to access cash that’s locked up in customer invoices, ahead of client payment.

 What is debtor finance?

-Debtor finance is a type of short-term business finance that lets business owners draw funds against unpaid invoices, and is repaid when the invoice is paid by the customer.
-Bringing forward this cash flow can be useful for covering operating expenses and working capital when cash flow is tight or as an ongoing source of finance.
+Debtor finance is a type of short-term business loan that lets business owners draw funds against unpaid invoices.
+These arrangements are repaid when the invoice is paid by the customer.
+Bringing forward this cash flow can be useful for covering operating expenses and maintaining ongoing positive working capital when cash flow is tight.

-With debtor finance, a business can typically draw up to 80% of their accounts receivable ledger and because the ledger is the main security for the loan, business owners don’t need to use real estate as security.
+With debtor finance, a business can typically draw up to 80% of their accounts receivable ledger ahead of payment.
+And because the ledger is the main security for the loan, business owners don’t need to use real estate as security.

 Different types of debtor finance